The implementation of testing accommodations

-Low-distraction - an environment outside the usual classroom or testing center with minimal interruption and other environmental influences; if the environment/location you have identified is next to a busy office and people within the environment can hear what is going on outside, then this would not be considered low distraction; also think about ringing telephones, pinging emails etc.
+Low-distraction - an environment outside the usual classroom with minimal interruption and other environmental influences.
+If the environment/location you have identified is next to a busy office and people within the environment can hear what is going on outside, then this would not be considered low distraction (also think about ringing telephones, pinging emails etc.).

-Separate setting - student should be placed in their own separate space with a door and free from distraction.
-See example above.
+Separate/Private setting - student should be placed in their own separate space, possibly with a door and free from distraction.

 Scantron alternative - the student should be allowed to mark their answers on the exam paper and then have this manually graded.
 If a scantron is necessary, the proctor (with the student present) should transfer the student’s answers from the exam to the scantron.
 The proctor should then have the student double check if the answers have been transferred correctly.
 A system of checks and balances must occur.

 Stopped clock – some students may need extra breaks instead of or in addition to extended time.
 A stopped clock provides students with an opportunity to step away from the test/exam to regroup or attend to a disability or medical need, and then to re-engage with the test/exam with no time penalty.
 Ordinarily this should be for no more than 10% of the total testing time, but some students will have a stopped clock accommodation with a greater allowance specified.